Demi Moore: Marriages and relationships

 On February 8, 1981, at the age of 18, Moore married singer Freddy Moore, then 30 and recently divorced from his first wife.
 Before their marriage, Demi had already begun using Freddy's surname as her stage name.
 The pair separated in 1983, after which Demi had a relationship with Timothy Hutton.
 She filed for divorce from Freddy in September 1984; it was finalized on August 7, 1985.
 Moore was then engaged to actor Emilio Estevez, with whom she co-starred in St. Elmo's Fire and Wisdom, a crime drama he also wrote and directed.
 The pair planned to marry on December 6, 1986, but called off the engagement after a woman filed a paternity suit against Estevez.

 On November 21, 1987, Moore married her second husband, actor Bruce Willis.
 She and Willis had three daughters: Rumer Glenn Willis (born 1988), Scout LaRue Willis (born 1991), and Tallulah Belle Willis (born 1994).
 They announced their separation on June 24, 1998, and divorced on October 18, 2000.
 Despite the divorce, Moore maintains a close friendship with Willis and his current wife Emma Heming Willis, and has assisted her and their respective children with caretaking for Willis as his health has declined.
 Moore had a three-year romance with martial arts instructor Oliver Whitcomb, whom she dated from 1999 to 2002.

 In 2003, Moore began dating actor Ashton Kutcher.
 Soon after they began dating, Moore became pregnant and she suffered a stillbirth six months into the pregnancy.
 They married on September 24, 2005.
 The wedding was attended by about 150 close friends and family of the couple, including Willis.
 In November 2011, after months of media speculation about the state of the couple's marriage, Moore announced her decision to end her marriage to Kutcher.
-After over a year of separation, Kutcher filed for divorce from Moore on December 21, 2012, in Los Angeles Superior Court, citing irreconcilable differences.
+After over a year of separation, Kutcher filed for divorce from Moore on December 21, 2012, in the Los Angeles County Superior Court, citing irreconcilable differences.
 Moore filed her response papers in March 2013, requesting spousal support and payment of legal fees from Kutcher.
 On November 26, 2013, their divorce was finalized.

-Health and interests
+Beliefs and interests

-Moore claims that her good health is due to a raw vegan diet.
 Politically, Moore is a supporter of the Democratic Party.

-Moore was at one point a follower of Philip Berg's Kabbalah Centre religion, and initiated Ashton Kutcher into the faith, having said that she "didn't grow up Jewish, but ... would say that [she has] been more exposed to the deeper meanings of particular rituals than any of [her] friends that did."
+Moore was at one point a follower of Philip Berg's Kabbalah Centre religion, and initiated Ashton Kutcher into the faith, having said that she "didn't grow up Jewish, but ... would say that [she has] been more exposed to the deeper meanings of particular rituals than any of [her] friends that did".
 She is no longer affiliated with Berg's organization.

 Moore has varying interest on Indian Spirituality and follows Mata Amritanandamayi.

-According to The New York Times, Moore is "the world's most high-profile doll collector," and among her favorites is the Gene Marshall fashion doll.
+According to The New York Times, Moore is "the world's most high-profile doll collector", and among her favorites is the Gene Marshall fashion doll.
 She has reportedly kept a separate residence to house her 2,000 dolls.
-Moore is also a fan of soccer and supports Arsenal FC.
+Moore is also a fan of soccer and supports Arsenal F.C.